Breast Imaging Fellowship

 How to Apply to the Breast Imaging Fellowship

-Mass General will participate in the Breast Imaging Fellowship Match for the 2020 appointment year.
+Mass General participates in the Breast Imaging Fellowship Match.
 The Match is sponsored by the Society of Breast Imaging (SBI) and will be managed by the National Resident Matching Program.
-To become a fellow, you must register with the Radiology Match.

 The selection process involves an initial assessment of your CV, personal statement and letters of recommendation (please see Guidelines for Application Materials below).
-Selected applicants will be invited for on-campus interviews.
-We currently offer five fellowship positions.
+Selected applicants will be invited for virtual interviews.
+We currently offer six fellowship positions.

 International Medical Graduates